SriramB-98/SriramB-98.github.io/_projects/1_project.md

 (a) Transformers have almost no inductive biases as compared to CNNs

-(b) Swin Transformers do not have any better biases as compared to vaniila Transformers
+(b) Swin Transformers do not have any better inductive biases as compared to vanilla Transformers whien it comes to image recosntruction

 (c) There are actually two kinds of inductive biases: predictive inductive biases (useful for learning an input to output function) and generative inductive biases (useful for learning a generative model), convolutional layers have both but image reconstruction tasks only measure generative biases.